sharetribe/flex-docs/src/docs/introduction/how-to-launch/index.md

 development phase is completely free.
 You only need to pay when you start inviting your real users to your marketplace.

-After you've subscribed, we will create a _production environment_ to complement your current _development_ and _demo_ environments.
+After you've subscribed, we will create a _live environment_ to complement your current _dev_ and _test_ environments.
 This means that you can easily do development and testing of new features, without those affecting your actual users in any way.

 Naturally, development doesn't stop once you've gone live: that's just the very beginning.
 It's highly likely that you want to keep improving